E-mail Help Resources

 Generic E-mail Addresses

 Departments, schools and administrative offices may request generic e-mail addresses that distribute incoming e-mail to a short list of recipients.
 Publishing such generic e-mail addresses rather than the address of an individual ensures consistency in e-mail contact information over the years, especially when e-mail is being handled by student workers who may change jobs from semester to semester or who eventually graduate.
-To request a generic address, please PRINT and COMPLETE this form, and return it to the Information Center at 200 Leahy Hall.
+To request a generic address, please PRINT and COMPLETE this form, and return it to the Service Desk at 117 Leahy Hall, Computer Lab.